AdobeDocs/experience-manager-65.en/help/assets/use-assets-across-connected-assets-instances.md

 * Users can search for remote assets and drag those on local page when authoring.
 No other functionality is supported.
 * Fetch operation times out after 5 seconds.
 Authors can have issues fetching assets, say if there are network issues.
 Authors can reattempt by dragging the remote asset from [!UICONTROL Content Finder] to [!UICONTROL Page Editor].
-* Simple edits that are non-destructive and the edit supported via the `Image` component can be done on fetched assets.
+* Simple edits that are non-destructive and the edit supported via the `Image` component, can be done on fetched assets.
 Assets are read-only.
+* The only method to re-fetch the asset is to drag it on a page.
+There is no API support or other methods to re-fetch an asset to update it.

 ## Troubleshoot issues {#troubleshoot}

 To troubleshoot for the common error scenario, follow these steps:

 * If you cannot search for remote assets from the [!UICONTROL Content Finder], then ensure that the required roles and permissions are in place.
 * An asset fetched from the remote dam may not be published on a web page for one or more reasons.
 It doesn't exist on remote server, lack of appropriate permissions to fetch it, or network failure can be the reasons.
 Ensure that the asset is not removed from the remote DAM.
-Ensure that appropriate permissions are in place and prerequisites are met.
+Ensure that appropriate permissions are in place and the prerequisites are met.
 Retry adding the asset to the page and republish.
 Check the [list of asynchronous jobs](/help/sites-administering/asynchronous-jobs.md) for errors in asset fetching.